drocheam/optrace/docs/source/usage/surfaces.rst

    data2d = ot.DataSurface2D(r=r0, data=H)

-Note that we can also add the parameters :python:`z_min=...`, :python:`z_max=`, :python:`parax_roc` as for the FunctionSurface class.
+Note that we can also add the parameters :python:`z_min=...`, :python:`z_max=`, :python:`parax_roc`, as for the FunctionSurface class.

 **DataSurface1D**

-For a surface with rotational symmetry one radial vector is sufficient, for this we utilize the :class:`DataSurface1D <optrace.tracer.geometry.surface.data_surface_1d.DataSurface1D>` class:
+For a surface with rotational symmetry one radial vector is sufficient.
+For this we utilize the :class:`DataSurface1D <optrace.tracer.geometry.surface.data_surface_1d.DataSurface1D>` class:

 .. testcode::